ClementNerma/Rave/docs/hybrid.md

 **NOTE :** The fact templates can be of any type is the main reason why they aren't called 'generics', unlike many programming languages.

-**NOTE :** In classes, methods are raw functions.
+**NOTE :** In classes, methods are plain functions.
 This means that the following code:

 ```sn
 class A {